 Because GitGuardian checks some API keys against the providers to see if they are valid, altering a valid API key may not trigger an alert.
 I recommend generating a key from https://canarytokens.org.
 These tokens will trigger as valid but have no risk.

 Commit the changes as normal; if working correctly, you should be prompted in your terminal.

 🛡️ ⚔️ 🛡️ 2 incidents have been found in file python_server.py >>> Incident 1(Secrets detection): Slack User Token (Ignore with SHA: ecb4d7fe4d92281b501b14391898eee78e73841c6e58c787fc5d147a7b23a1ee) (1 occurrence) 8 8 | import logging 9 9 | 10 | …ack_key = xoxp-90543978****-************-*************-*******************ae1e754799759 |___________________________________apikey__________________________________| 10 | contributed_slack_key = xoxp-90543978****-************-*************-*************… 11 11 |

 If the secret is a false positive or a placeholder you want to ignore, you can ignore secrets quickly and easily.

 You can ignore secrets within your code using the tag

 #ggignore within your code in line with your secret.

-The simple Ignore function in GitGuardian Shield can help you manage secrets you want to ignore in the future.
+The ignore command in ggshield can help you manage secrets you want to ignore in the future.